anuota/DW_Challenge/README.md

 │                         generated with `pip freeze > requirements.txt`
 │
 │── src                <- Source code for use in this project.
-│   ├── api_functions.py           <- Scripts to download or generate data
+│   ├── api_functions.py           <- Scripts for Gmail API
-│   └── postgres_functions.py      <- Scripts to download or generate
+│   └── postgres_functions.py      <- Scripts to manage postgres databases
 │
 └── venvDE/            <- filder with environment (not shared in GIT)